image-js/image-js-docs/docs/Basics/Working with ROIs.md

 ```

 Each region of interest possesses many properties and characteristics (ROIs are highlighted in blue on Image 3).
-There are more basic ones like surface and perimeter to know the size.
-There are also likes of Feret diameter and convex hull as more advanced techniques.
+Feret diameter is a rather advanced property, but there are also more general and basic ones, like surface or perimeter.

 ![combination of images](./roiImages/comboImage.png)

-If you need further insight on ROIs level of elongation and shape you can use Feret diameter.
+If you need a further insight on ROIs level of elongation and shape, however, you can use Feret diameter by calling it with `roi.feret`.
-You can use `roi.feret` to get the Feret diameters of region of interest.
-In our current example, Feret diameters are represented as two green segments(Image 4).
+In our current example, they are represented as two green segments(Image 4).

 If you need to localize ROI and have an approximate understanding of its size or placement.
 You can use `roi.mbr` to get the Minimum Bounding Rectangle(MBR) of region of interest.
 In our current example, MBRs are represented on each region as a red rectangle.